oss-aspen/8Knot/README.md

 Projects on GitHub range from student projects to technological monoliths like the Linux Kernel.
 Understanding the growth trajectory, contributor behavior, progress blockers, etc. intuitively is no longer feasible for individual large projects, and is even less so for groups of projects.
-It is necessary that community architects and contributors alike have an accessible, correct, and extendible resource that can aggregate and interpret the data describing these communities.
+It is necessary that community architects and contributors alike have an accessible, correct, and extendable resource that can aggregate and interpret the data describing these communities.

-The goal of this application is to serve Open Source community mangers, stakeholders, contributors, and enthusiasts by providing an insightful and convenient interface to the Open Source project dataset collected by the project [Augur](https://github.com/chaoss/augur) (CHAOSS).
+The goal of this application is to serve Open Source community mangers, stakeholders, contributors, and enthusiasts by providing an insightful and convenient interface to the Open Source project data set collected by the project [Augur](https://github.com/chaoss/augur) (CHAOSS).

 ---